FreeCAD/FreeCAD-documentation/wiki/Object_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> dumpContent

+dumpContent(Compression=3) -> bytearray

-Dumps the content of the object, both the XML representation as well as the additional datafiles
+Dumps the content of the object, both the XML representation and the additional data files required, into a byte representation.

-required, into a byte representation.
-It will be returned as byte array. dumpContent() -- returns a byte array with full content dumpContent(Compression=1-9) -- Sets the data compression from 0 (no) to 9 (max)
+Compression : int
+    Set the data compression level in the range [0,9].
+Set to 0 for no compression.

 #### <img src="images/type_method.svg" style="width:16px;"> dumpPropertyContent

+dumpPropertyContent(Property, Compression=3) -> bytearray

-Dumps the content of the property, both the XML representation as well as the additional datafiles
+Dumps the content of the property, both the XML representation and the additional data files required, into a byte representation.

-required, into a byte representation.
-It will be returned as byte array. dumpPropertyContent(propertyname) -- returns a byte array with full content dumpPropertyContent(propertyname, [Compression=1-9]) -- Sets the data compression from 0 (no) to 9 (max)
+Property : str
+    Property Name.
+Compression : int
+    Set the data compression level in the range [0, 9].
+Set to 0 for no compression.